 Why is experimentation important?

 It is a blend of art and science to develop an effective marketing strategy throughout the customer journey.
-Continuous experimentation of incremental and innovative ideas is the science behind optimizing the customer journey.
-Experimentation is a low cost, low risk, and an empirical way for organizations to test new ideas.
-Strategic leaders that embrace the discipline of experimentation continually grow, evolve and build upon the fundamental truths of how their customers respond to ideas and changes.
+Continuous experimentation with incremental and innovative ideas is the science behind optimizing the customer journey.
+Experimentation is a low-cost, low-risk, and empirical way for organizations to test new ideas.
+Strategic leaders that embrace the discipline of experimentation continually grow, evolve, and build upon the fundamental truths of how their customers respond to ideas and changes.
 Some companies built their empire off the back of experimentation.
 Capital One, a leader in credit cards, created a $40 billion business by executing hundreds of thousands of controlled experiments optimizing credit card designs, offers, and messaging.